ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

 After clicking `Export 3D`, you should see a message in your chat window indicating that model has been saved somewhere within your `.runelite` directory.
-You can find this directory by right clicking the camera icon in RuneLite, selecting `Open screenshot folder...`, and navigating up one directory.
-On Windows this folder should be located at `C:\Users\{YOUR-USERNAME}\.runelite\creatorskit\blender-models`.
+You can find this directory by right clicking the camera icon in RuneLite, selecting `Open screenshot folder...`, navigating up one directory to `.runelite`, and then navigating into the `creatorskit` and `blender-models` directories under that `.runlite` directory.
+On Windows this `blender-models` folder should be located at `C:\Users\{YOUR-USERNAME}\.runelite\creatorskit\blender-models`.

 {{Image src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/runelite-creators-kit-model-saved.png"}}